jevakallio/vscode-live-frame/README.md

 ### Wait, didn't this exist before?

 Sort of.
 [Browser Preview](https://marketplace.visualstudio.com/items?itemName=auchenberg.vscode-browser-preview) embeds a headless Chrome, which is awesome, but also very resource intensive and kept crashing my VS Code.

-Then there are about a dozen extensions that live reload HTML in various ways, but let's face it, you have your own HMR setup already.
+Then there are about a dozen extensions that live reload HTML in various ways, but if you're working with a web application with a build step, they're no use.

 **Live Frame** takes a simple but lightweight route and uses a VS Code Webview pane, and inside it renders your app in a full-screen `iframe`.
 You can see the full implementation in [extension.ts](src/extension.ts).